Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

 * Make sure the SSH key is correct.
 * If `--exclude=` or `--include=` was used with the script, ensure the correct XNames were specified.
-* Re-run the script with --debug=3 for verbose debugging output.
-Look for things like missing BMCs, bad authentication token, bad communications with BMCs, etc.
+* Re-run the script with `--debug=3` for verbose debugging output.
+Look for things like missing BMCs, bad authentication token, or bad communications with BMCs.